Salt Lake City Olympics: Where to see sites of the 2002 Winter Games

-Salt Lake City needed no introduction to the sports world once the year 2002 rolled around, but its turn on the global stage arrived that year when it hosted the Winter Olympics.
+Salt Lake City needed no introduction to the sports world once the year 2002 rolled around, but its turn on the global stage arrived that year when the Winter Olympics came to Utah.

-Across the intersection of South Temple and 300 West from Vivint Arena is a surface parking lot that occupies an entire city block.
+Across the intersection of South Temple and 300 West from the Delta Center is a surface parking lot that occupies an entire city block.
 Back in 2002, this was the center of entertainment for the Games, as it served as the site of the Olympics Medals Plaza.

 Over the two-week duration of the Olympics, the plaza also staged nightly concerts headlined by the likes of Foo Fighters, Dave Matthews Band, Sheryl Crow and more.